Information for Prospective Graduate Students

 - The People page will tell you more about what we're all working on, and shows the breadth of current interests within the group.

-If you are going to be in the Bay Area, feel free to set up a meeting with Ravenna Helson or Oliver John (and maybe some of the current grad students as well) to talk in more depth about your interests and to learn more about the project.
-Ravenna and Oliver can also tell you more about opportunities for funding that are available through the Mills Study.
+If you are going to be in the Bay Area, feel free to set up a meeting with Professor Oliver P. John to talk in more depth about your interests and to learn more about the project.

 Information about applying to graduate school at U.C.
-Berkeley can be found by going to the Psychology Department's Graduate Program Applications website.
+Berkeley can be on the Psychology Department's Graduate Program Applications website.

 You don't need to be affiliated with any particular department or area to work on the Mills Study.
 Our strongest ties have traditionally been with the personality/social area within the Department of Psychology, but we are connected to other areas of psychology (such as clinical and developmental) as well as other departments, such as Women's Studies, Social Welfare, and Sociology.